panwkratke/library/README.md

 - angular version "8.2.14" <br>
 - angular materials and hammerjs <br>

-In the near future I am planning to upload docker image of the app.
+In the near future I plan to upload docker image of the app.

 ### what you need to know